KyryloKozlovskyi/Similarity-Search/README.md

 - **Similarity Calculation**: Calculates similarity scores using either Euclidean Distance or Cosine Distance.
 - **Output Generation**: Generates output (console, file) containing the top N matches (words) and their similarity scores.
 - **Customizable Settings**: Allows the user to specify paths for embeddings file and output file, set the number of top matches (N), and select the similarity comparison algorithm.
+- **Default Settings**: Allows the user to use the default settings.
 - **Settings View**: Settings can be viewed at any time (to confirm settings).